Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/README.md

 - My initial attempt to deploy to Heroku failed displaying `{“error”:”Forbidden”}` in the preview panel and `“IP address mismatch”`in the browser.
 With tutor assistance, a typo was identified in the Procfile.
 The application deployed successfully after correcting typo.
 ![Error 503 Heroku](https://github.com/alandoherty95/siopa_worldwide/blob/master/media/error-503-heroku.png?raw=true)

+- On the checkout success page, street_address1 was displayed twice mistakenly becuase the variable `{{ order.street_address1 }}` was duplicated in the html code.
+I corrected this by changing the second line to `{{ order.street_address2 }}` instead.
+Output is now working as expected.

 Stripe Payments

 1. Click your checkout button